How do you pay tax if you’re self employed in the UK (2024/5)?

 As it happens, if you’re a sole trader or member of a partnership (i.e. self employed), doing your taxes is more straightforward than you’d think.

-Let’s have a look at the UK tax rules for the self employed so you can nail your tax return like a pro.
+Let’s look at the UK tax rules for self-employed people so you can prepare your tax return like a pro.

 This article has been updated for the 2024-25 tax year.
 Try our sole trader tax calculator.